Ashland, Oregon: Education

 Southern Oregon University, a public co-ed four-year university founded in 1926, offers courses of study toward degrees in the liberal arts, science, business, and education.
 With an enrollment of about 4,400 undergraduates as of Fall 2020, this urban university also offers graduate-level programs on its 175 acre campus.

 In 2020–21, about 59 percent of the university's students were women, and about 38 percent were men, while 3 percent were listed as other/unknown.
 The student–faculty ratio in 2020–21 was 19 to 1.
 Full-time undergraduate tuition in 2020–21 was about $11,000 per year for Oregon residents and $28,000 for non-residents.

+The Oregon Extension is a college educational extension program located near Ashland in the Cascade–Siskiyou National Monument.

-The Ashland School District oversees three elementary schools, one of which is a magnet school focused on science and the arts; one middle school; one high school; and a community learning center.
-Ashland High School was ranked 1,395th best among the nation's public high schools and 15th best in Oregon by U.S. News & World Report as of 2013.
+The Ashland School District oversees three elementary schools, three optional alternative programs for children in kindergarten through eighth grade; one middle school, and Ashland High School.

 Media

 The Mail Tribune, a newspaper based in Medford that published print editions several days a week, served Ashland until it ceased operations on January 13, 2023.
 The newspaper also owned the Ashland Daily Tidings, which ran Monday through Saturday until 2019.
-A non-profit news organization, Ashland.news, was founded in 2022 by a former Daily Tidings editor.
+A non-profit news organization, Ashland News, was founded in 2022 by a former Daily Tidings editor and has two reporters.
+The Daily Tidings domain name was purchased by an unidentified operator in 2024 who began publishing fake articles created by generative AI using the stolen identities of actual journalists.